 Specialized Services Provided at MBHC: ARC, Pathways to Permanency, SMART

 Specialized Services Provided at MBHC: EMDR (Level II), Sensorimotor Psychotherapy (Level I), AEDP, IFS, Expressive Arts Therapy, Treatment of Dissociation, ARC, Trauma/Sexual Abuse Evaluation, PCIT-A, SMART

 Susan Lerner, MSW, LICSW is the Assistant Director at MBHC.
 She works with children, families, adolescents, and adults whose lives have been impacted by trauma.
 Ms. Lerner is trained in EMDR, AEDP and Sensory Motor Psychotherapy and integrates these approaches in her work with clients.
 In addition, Ms. Lerner provides parent consultation, training, and coaching.
 Using several evidenced-based therapies focusing on increasing attachment through increased attunement in her work with parents, Ms. Lerner's focus is on helping families understand each other and strengthen their ability to connect, accept one another and develop a sense of playfulness.
 She received her Masters in Social Work from Boston University in 1988 and is committed to ongoing training in trauma, attachment, dissociation and parenting issues.

-Specialized Services Provided at MBHC: EMDR (Level II), Treatment of Dissociation, ARC, PCIT, P2P, SMART
+Specialized Services Provided at MBHC: EMDR (Level II), Treatment of Dissociation, ARC, PCIT, P2P, SMART, Sensorimotor Psychotherapy (Level 1)

 Jennifer Moore, M.A., LMHC is a staff clinician at MBHC who has worked with children, adolescents and families impacted by trauma.
 She received her Masters of Arts in Clinical Psychology from Saint Michaels College in 2013.
 Her interests include attachment-based therapies for young children and caregivers, the impact of complex and multigenerational trauma, and differential diagnosis around the impact of chronic interpersonal trauma and other pathologies of childhood.

 Specialized Services Provided at MBHC: SMART, ARC, Sand Play, Trauma/sexual abuse evaluations, Sensorimotor Psychotherapy (Level 1)

 Greta Schnee, LMHC, LCAT, RDT, holds a Masters in Drama Therapy from New York University.
 She is a licensed Mental Health Counselor in Massachusetts, and a licensed Creative Arts Therapist in New York.
 Ms. Schnee worked at the Perkin’s residential program for 9 years, with adolescents, children, and families with histories of complex trauma.
 She completed IFS level 1, and Mindfulness Based Stress Reduction teacher training.
 Ms. Schnee is adjunct faculty at Lesley University.
 She also specializes in embodied drama therapy, practiced widely with children and adults.